VMBlakelock/saute-and-skewers-greekfood/README.md

  - Powerful images.
  - Enlighting text in which it is anticipated that the user would feel positive and maybe daydream to another world.

-Colours and fonts therefore where important to promote traditional greek culture, with a tempting, feel good reaction.
+The typography colours and fonts therefore where important to promote traditional greek culture, with a tempting, feel good reaction.
 With the Greek flag and its symbolic colours of blue and white, the sites aim was to incorporate this into its design.

 Users will see that Saute & Skewers chose a simplistic design with ample whitespace to provide an instant attraction on site opening.

+ - colour: #2196f3 blue from Materialize CSS
+ - colour: rgb(2, 32, 114) from Colorcodehex
+ - font: Arial from Google Fonts

 <hr>